mrkaleArduinoLib/gbj_appbucket/README.md

 None

 #### Returns
-Time in seconds since recent bucket tip.
+Time in seconds since recent bucket tip or microcontroller start.

 #### See also
 [setDelay()](#setDelay)